rghdrizzle/rghdrizzle/README.md

 - 👋 Hi, I’m Luqmaan , you can call me rghdrizzle or drizzle
 - 👀 I’m interested in programming and creating new stuffs
 - 🌱 I’m currently learning various technologies in the field of devops ,web development and learning DSA
-- 💞️ I’m looking to collaborate on projects based on java or pyhton and also looking forward to contribute to open source projects realted to devops tools
+- 💞️ I’m looking to collaborate on projects based on java or python and also looking forward to contribute to open source projects realted to devops tools
 - 📫 How to reach me : discord:rghdrizzle#2806 email:rockgameplayhakeem@gmail.com business_email:luqmaan1hakeem@gmail.com